The New Gods from the planet Apokolips.

 - Sufficiently Advanced Alien: They are an immortal, god-like race with highly advanced technology at their disposal, unlike the Olympian Gods.

-- Time Abyss: They have been around at least since the time the Olympian gods walked the Earth.
+- Time Abyss: They have been around at least since the time the Olympian gods walked the Earth several thousands of years ago.

 Species: New God